View Map

 For a relatively short loop, the Rougey Cliff Walk packs in a good variety of scenery, from Bundoran’s Victorian seafront to the sand dunes overlooking the Donegal coastline.
 Follow the trail from the Promenade and you’ll soon be up on the headland, where you can watch the surfers at Tullan Strand or the cliff jumpers leaping into the water at Rougey Rock.
 Be sure to stop at the Wishing Chair, a natural stone seat set in the rock, which overlooks the cliff arch known as the Fairy Bridges – catch it at the right time and you might see the waves crashing up through the blow holes.

-People sitting by the Fairy Bridge in Bundoran, Co Donegal
+People walking the Rougey Cliff Walk in Co Donegal

 Where to eat and stay in Bundoran